firefox-devtools/profiler/CONTRIBUTING.md

 PERFHTML_HOST="0.0.0.0" yarn start
 ```

-You'll probably also want to add you non-localhost domains to the `allowedHosts` in `server.js`.
+You'll probably also want to add your non-localhost domains to the `allowedHosts` property in `server.js`.

 ## Finding something to work on